 Remarketing efforts typically yield a much higher return on investment.
 This is because the users you are targeting are more qualified since they have already seen your campaign page and require less education.
 Once you give them a Secret Perk for a bigger discount than what they were offered before, there is a high likelihood many will take that offer.

 Overall, Secret Perks make the people who see them feel special.
-That feeling tends to lead to a higher conversion rate vs. a perk that is simply added to the public campaign page.
+That feeling tends to lead to a higher conversion rate vs. a perk that you simply add to the public campaign page.

 Secret perks can be tricky!
 Apply to work with us today so we can help you decide how to use them.